-Recently, I’ve had several people ask me what the difference is between WordPress, Wix, Squarespace, etc and which of these website builders is best.
+Recently, I’ve had several people reach out with website questions like what the difference is between WordPress, Wix, Squarespace, etc and which of these website builders is best.
 As I was researching this topic and thinking through why you might choose one over the other, I realized you would probably fall in one of these categories:

 DIYers Who Are New to Business:

 You’re new to the business world or maybe you just have the desire to design your own website.
 That is great!
 Especially at the beginning, when you aren’t quite at the point where you can afford a web designer, DIYing your website may not only be desirable but necessary.
 In this case, I would recommend Squarespace or Wix.
 These platforms make it easy for do it yourselfers to figure out and they have a mostly all in one platform.
 They are also fairly inexpensive and fit in the budgets of newbies.